ICAST 2004: Bass Industry Trends & New

 Shimano American Corporation

-"golden child" of the industry, winning numerous awards
+was truly the "golden child" of the industry, winning

 - ICAST Overall Best of Show Winner